ar1wwo/nexody/README.md

 >PLAYLIST_ID =

-Spotify ID and Secret are required, for more info on how to obtain them (https://developer.spotify.com/documentation/web-api)
+Spotify ID and Secret are Required, for More [Info on How to Obtain Them](https://developer.spotify.com/documentation/web-api)

 >SPOTIFY_ID =